team3997/ChickenVision/README.md

   <li>Green LED Ring to surround camera (You can use different colors, but must change HSV Threshold)</li>
   <li>Microsoft Lifecam 3000 (You can use a different camera, but must update diagonal field of view)</li>
   <li>(Optional) USB WiFi Adapter for Raspberry Pi.
 This allows Pi to wirelessly send stream over home network for testing </li>
+  <li> Camera mounted in horizontal center of robot.
+Code can be updated to support offsets, but I currently do not know how to do that</li>
 </ul>

 <h2>Configuration</h2>